Don't Be Afraid of the Dark (1973 film): Home media

-Critical reception
+Reception

-Critical response for Don't Be Afraid of the Dark has been mostly positive upon its initial release.
+Kevin Thomas of the Los Angeles Times praised the film's cast but panned the screenplay, writing: "Incredibly, this movie is not intentionally comedy.
+That it has been played absolutely straight, therefore, makes it all the more ludicrous."

 Maitland McDonagh from TV Guide rated the film three out of a possible five stars, calling the film "[an] above-average, made-for-TV chiller" also writing, "Overall the film may be a little slow and obvious by today's standards, but these stand-out moments insure it a place in the memories of children of the '70s".
 Donald Guarisco from AllMovie gave the film a positive review, calling the film "a potent little fright-fest", complimenting the film's script, acting, characterizations, steadily built tension, and Newland's tense direction.
 Ian Jane from DVD Talk wrote, "While Don't Be Afraid Of The Dark may not be a deep film nor will it win any awards for originality, it's a fun seventies horror picture with some memorable moments, great camerawork and a genuinely surprising finale."

 The film was not without its detractors, with some contemporary reviews of the film noting that the film had become dated.
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar gave the film a mixed review, criticizing the film's familiar storyline, Demarest's clichéd character, and overuse of the whispering voices of the creatures.
 However, Sindelar called it "one of the better made-for-TV horror movies out there" and stated that the film did have its moments.

 Bloody Disgusting felt that the film had become dated, and criticized what it called Darby's overacting, creature design, and forced perspective shots of the creatures.
 The review did, however, commend the film for its "campy surrealism" which they felt was the film's strongest attribute.
+In a 2017 retrospective for PopMatters, Michael Barrett felt the film "looks cheap and flat," but commended it as "socially relevant with an air of sick dread."